-Barnaby wanted to rush and hold her but considered how she would react to his embrace so he restrained himself.
+Levi wanted to rush and hold her but considered how she might react to his embrace so he restrained himself.
 He didn’t know how to console the child with words only as he always consoled his wife with an embrace.
-She cried and cried in anguish so finally he made up a story.
+She cried and cried in anguish so finally he concocted a story.

 “Your mommy sent me to get you,” he assured her.